 Average Net Price

-Washington State University offers a range of programs at every level, taught both on-campus and via the eLearning Global Campus.
+Washington State University offers a range of programs at every level, taught both on-campus and through the eLearning Global Campus.
 As a student, you’ll be a Cougar, sharing facilities and having access to a vast number of student organizations.
 According to U.S. News & World Report, WSU is ranked highly among best value schools and national universities.

-In this program, you will gain a broad understanding of data analytics tools and techniques, allowing you to evaluate organizational performance and predict future needs.
+In this bachelor’s degree program, you will gain a broad understanding of data analytics tools and techniques, allowing you to evaluate organizational performance and predict future needs.
 The program is available to both new freshmen and transferring students alike.
 You’ll need to submit official transcripts along with your application to ensure that you meet the program requirements.

-Undergraduate tuition at Washington State University typically runs at around $10,760 annually for state residents or $25,702 for non-residents.
+Undergraduate tuition at Washington State University typically runs at around $12,417 annually for state residents or $27,733 for non-residents.
 The total costs including mandatory fees, housing, and dining are around $24,909 and $39,907 respectively.
 These figures are based on a student taking between 10 and 18 credits per semester.

 Texas A & M University-Commerce